Work with images

 Following are sample images generated by the previous prompts.

-Screenshots of examples of images generated by Image Creator from Designer.
+Screenshots of examples of images generated by Designer inside Copilot.

-Visual Search in Copilot allows educators to input images and ask questions about them.
+With Visual Search in Copilot, educators can input images and ask questions about them.
 Ask questions about images that are difficult to describe.
 For example: learn about a landmark you’ve never seen, identify a plant or animal you don’t recognize, and more.

 To use Visual Search in Copilot:

-1. Select the camera icon in the input bar in Copilot.
+1. Select the Add an image icon in the text box in Copilot.

 Screenshot showing the Visual Search icon in Microsoft Copilot.